Inference on autoregulation in gene expression: Abstract

 \section{Abstract}

 Some genes can promote or repress their own expressions, which is called autoregulation.
+Although gene regulation is a central topic in biology, autoregulation is much less studied.
 In general, it is extremely difficult to determine the existence of autoregulation with direct biochemical approaches.
-Nevertheless, autoregulations reveal themselves in gene expression profiles.
-We prove some mathematical propositions.
-Based on these propositions, we develop some simple but robust mathematical methods that infer the existence of autoregulation from gene expression data.
-We also apply our methods to experimental data to determine some genes that might have autoregulation.
+Nevertheless, some papers have observed that certain types of autoregulations are linked to noise levels in gene expression.
+We generalize these results by two propositions on discrete-state continuous-time Markov chains.
+These two propositions form a simple but robust method to infer the existence of autoregulation from gene expression data.
+This method only needs to compare the mean and variance of the gene expression level.
+Compared to other methods for inferring autoregulation, our method only requires non-interventional one-time data, and does not need to estimate parameters.
+Besides, our method has few restrictions on the model.
+We apply this method to four groups of experimental data and find some genes that might have autoregulation.
+Some inferred autoregulations have been verified by experiments or other theoretical works.

 \textbf{Keywords.}

 inference; gene expression; autoregulation; Markov chain.

 \